GIVESocialMovement/backdoor/README.md

 2. Ensure the version in `sbt-backdoor/src/main/givers/backdoor/sbtplugin/Backdoor.scala` is correct.
 2. Run tests with `sbt test`
 3. Publish with `sbt publish`
-4. Verify that the artifact is published correctly at https://bintray.com/givers/maven/backdoor
+4. Verify that the artifact is published correctly at https://bintray.com/givers/maven/sbt-backdoor and https://bintray.com/givers/maven/framework-backdoor

 To publish locally, please use `sbt publishM2` (instead of `sbt publishLocal`).